Elena Ceaușescu: Execution

 On the afternoon of 25 December 1989 in Târgoviște, they were turned over to a firing squad and executed.
 Her arms, and those of her husband, were tied behind their backs.
 Their actual execution happened so quickly that a military journalist videoing the trial captured only the last round of bullets and the crumpled bodies on the floor.
 The aftermath, including echoes of the final volley, the pall of smoke, and the bodies immediately afterward, were also caught on camera.
 She was 73 years old.
 She was the only woman ever executed by the modern state of Romania.

 Ceaușescu was outlived by her mother, a near centenarian at the time of her death, her brother Gheorghe Petrescu (also an important figure in the party) and her three children: Valentin (b.
-1948), Zoia (1949–2006) and Nicu (1951–1996).
+1947), Zoia (1949–2006) and Nicu (1951–1996).
 Nicu was an important member of the Romanian Communist Party, unlike his siblings.
-Elena Ceaușescu was buried in Ghencea Cemetery.
+Elena Ceaușescu is buried in Ghencea Cemetery.

 Reputation as a chemistry researcher

 After graduating from primary school in her village and moving to Bucharest, Ceaușescu continued her education in the 1950s through night courses at the local Politechnic, obtaining a bachelor's degree in chemistry.
-Later, she was promoted as a scientist, and was also awarded a PhD in chemistry.
+Later in 1967, she was promoted as a scientist, and was also awarded a PhD in chemistry.

 Since the Revolutions of 1989, several scientists have claimed that Ceaușescu had forced them to write papers in her name, and that the university gave her the honour of the doctorate solely because of her political position.